ericposas/matter-character-gun-movement/README.md

 # Game: Powered by Matter.js javascript physics engine

 ## NOTES
+- ._this on a matter body refers to the class/prototype function that controls it so that we can call our custom methods
 - game_state git branch is the latest feature branch
 - could make the menu using standard html or pixi.js graphics